ggerganov/llama.cpp/examples/server/README.md

 The above command will start a server that by default listens on `127.0.0.1:8080`.
 You can consume the endpoints with Postman or NodeJS with axios library.
 You can visit the web front end at the same url.

+### Web Front End

+There are two UIs, the classic one and a new one.
+The new UI offers, among other things, the possibility to select prompt style templates.
+Note: This feature may only be temporary and may soon be replaced by a universal solution that is currently being worked on #4216.

 ## Testing with CURL

 Using [curl](https://curl.se/).
 On Windows `curl.exe` should be available in the base OS.